zvolchak/FAME-Z/README.md

 ### Beyond IVSHMEM

-QEMU has another feature of interest in a multi-actor messaging environment such as Gen-Z.  By applying a slightly different stanza, the IVSHMEM virtual PCI device is enabled to send messages and handle interrupts.
+QEMU has another feature of interest in a multi-actor messaging environment like that of Gen-Z.  By applying a slightly different stanza, the IVSHMEM virtual PCI device is enabled to send messages and handle interrupts in a "mailbox/doorbell" setup.
 An interrupt to the virtual PCI device is generated from an "event notification" issued to the QEMU process by a similarly configured peer QEMU.
 But how are these peers connected?

 The scheme starts with a separate program delivered with QEMU, [```/usr/bin/ivshmem-server. ivshmem-server```](https://www.google.com/search?newwindow=1&qivshmem-spec.txt) establishes a UNIX-domain socket and must be started before any properly-configured QEMU VMs.
 As a QEMU process starts, it connects to the socket and is given its own set of event channels, as well as being advised of all other peers.
 The idea is that each VM can issue messages through its PCI device which are delivered directly to another QEMU process as a Linux event.
 The target QEMU turns that event into a PCI interrupt for its guest OS.  ```ivshmem-server``` only informs each QEMU of the other peers, it does not participate in further peer-to-peer communcation.
 A backing file must also be specified during this scenario to be used as a mailbox for larger messages.